PeterNaydenov/grunt-ugly-folders/README.md

 #### filter

 Option is used by watch task.
 Write path of changed file as filter option.
-Then start a 'uglyFolders' task.
+Then start a 'uglyfolders' task.
 It will rebuild one file only.